lkwq007/stablediffusion-infinity/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+For setup problems or dependencies problems, please post in Q&A in Discussions

 **To Reproduce**
 Steps to reproduce the behavior: